-ENCODER

-1=INTERNAL

-2=EXTERNAL

-Press to select internal time base.
+ENCODER 1=INTERNAL 2=EXTERNAL Press to select internal time base.
 This parameter controls the source of the time base used for printing.
 Each vertical column printed requires a signal necessary to produce a character representative of the line speed of the production line.
 The printer can be set to produce a perfect aspect ratio character (300 dpi vertical and horizontal) or compressed by setting the print head line speed faster than the actual line speed, or expanded by changing the internal speed slower than the actual line speed.

 In the event there is an acceleration or deceleration to the production line, or there is a requirement to guarantee accurate aspect ratio, such in the case of barcodes, an external encoder is necessary.
-Press to select external encoder.
+Press 2 to select external encoder.
 While external encoder is selected the LINE SPEED key will adjust the expansion and compression of the printed message.
 NOTE: WHEN PRODUCING BARCODES IT IS NECESSARY TO PRODUCE A PERFECT ASPECT RATIO CHARACTER.

-Swath height is 0.500 (1/2") / 150 vertical dots = 0.0033" between vertical dots.
-Therefore to print a perfect aspect ratio character requires an encoder pulse every 0.0033".
+Swath height is 0.500 (1/2") / 150 vertical dots = 0.0033" between vertical dots Therefore to print a perfect aspect ratio character requires an encoder pulse every 0.0033".
 The encoder range adjustment is from 0 to 7 and assuming the mean is a count of 4 then by connecting an encoder that produces a pulse for each 0.000825" the correct character aspect ratio can be achieved.
 This allows either compression or expansion of the printed text.

-3 = DATE OFFSET: (OPTION PACK 3 ONLY)
+3 = DATE OFFSET:

-DATE OFFSET USE KEYS 0->9 # OF DAYS = 100 This selection is only available with option pack 3 installed.
-This allows the user to preset the number of days used in the date offset calculation to a maximum of 999 days.
-The format of the date offset can be different than a normal date and may be set with the F3 #3 option DATE FORMAT.
+To enter a date offset (expiry date) change the value DATE OFFSET equal to the number of days until expiration.
+Legal USE KEYS 0->9 entries are 0 to 999 days.
+The format of the date # OF DAYS = 100 offset can be different than a normal date and may be set with the F3 #3 option DATE FORMAT.